17 Aug Empower Employees With These 3 Tips for Managers

 Many tech companies, such as Atlassian, give their employees time to work on whatever project they like.
 This practice has led to many innovations for these companies.

 So how can you give your employees more autonomy?
 One way is to give employees flexibility about where and when to work.
-Since a large number of workers are already working remotely, this should be relatively easy.
+Doing so will inspire your employees more and let their creative juices flow.
+And since a large number of workers are already working remotely, this should be relatively easy.

 These are just a few ideas – you may have others that will work well for your team.
-You can always ask your team to brainstorm other ideas for increasing their autonomy.
+You can always ask and encourage employees to brainstorm other ideas for increasing their autonomy.

 The more autonomy you can give your team, the more productive and happy they’ll be.